Kangana says 1947 was ‘bheek’ and India got 'real freedom' in 2014, triggers outrage | Entertainment

 Others, too, were furious, some questioning her recent Padma Shri award.

 ''Will we now start celebrating a new Independence Day?'' asked filmmaker Onir Without naming the actor, badminton player Jwala Gutta wrote, ''What do you call a person who only spews venom when she/he opens their mouth!!!
 Just curious!!''
-Radio jockey Sayema admitted that Ranaut, a multiple award winning actor, was good.
+Radio jockey Sayema admitted that Ranaut, multiple award-winning actors, was good.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)